 “My American Dream is beyond personal, it’s community-based and environmental.”—40-year-old scientist from Madison, Wisconsin

 “What American Dream do you speak of?
 The one where I do better than my parents?
-My father was a truck driver and mom was a nurse.
+My father was a truck driver and my mom was a nurse.
 They are enjoying a nice retirement [with their] savings and pensions.
 I’m working part-time, literally scraping by after being laid off last summer.
 Three hundred job applications.
 Dozens of interviews in the past nine months.
 Can’t afford health insurance and rent at the same time.
 I will be extremely lucky if I can afford retirement.”—45-year-old consultant from Chicago

 “My parents don’t worry one bit about Social Security or Medicare being cut.
 It’s hard to not be resentful.”—45-year-old freelancer from Denver

-As working-class Black Americans, my family valued ‘having your own.’
+As working-class black Americans, my family valued ‘having your own.’
 This meant having a viable job, owning a good running car, consistently having food on the table, and maintaining a stable home.
 Generational wealth was not in our lexicon, even though my mother and three of her sisters graduated from college.
 My definition of the American Dream is to have more choices.
-I have teetered between working-class and lower middle-class, yet I have lived abroad, lived in three different states, and I am watching my only child pursuing a PhD.
+I have teetered between working-class and lower-middle-class, yet I have lived abroad, lived in three different states, and I am watching my only child pursuing a PhD.
 I am in the thick of my American Dream.”—54-year-old academic adviser from Missouri

-Baby Boomers (ages 57–72)
+Baby boomers (ages 57–72)

 Seeing how the traditional American Dream didn’t work out, and redefining it.

 “The old American Dream seemed to be based on [the idea that] if you do not go to school, get a good education, get that good job, etc., what will others think?
 Quite frankly, I don’t care.
 Lived my parents’ idea of the American Dream and hated it!”—57-year-old loss-control consultant from Wichita, Kansas